-Such topics may arise naturally out of a question during your work or may feature in the editorial and letter columns of journals, the presentations of meetings, and the discussion forums of special interest groups.
+Such topics may arise naturally out of a question during your work or may feature in the editorial and letter columns of journals, the presentations at meetings, and the discussion forums of special interest groups.
 Studies based on an outcome of practice have the benefit of being of interest to the employer as well as to the specialty.

 Another aspect of evidence-based practice is reviewing the results of studies published in the literature.
-A literature review (secondary research) is an acceptable dissertation, but the same degree of rigour will be applied as for primary research.
-You will need to explain why you are undertaking the review and what methods you will use to select and then critically appraise the published studies.
+A literature review (in which no new data are collected) is an acceptable dissertation, but the same degree of rigour should be applied as for a project in which primary data are gathered.
+You will need to explain why you undertook the review and what methods you used to select and critically appraise the published studies.
 Good reviews begin with very clearly defined questions.
-They are systematic in their methods and apply precise rules that others could also follow with the same result - eg, defining databases, periods of inquiry, inclusion and exclusion criteria, key search terms and quality assessment criteria.
+They are systematic in their methods and apply precise rules that others could also follow with the same result e.g. defining databases, periods of inquiry, inclusion and exclusion criteria, key search terms, and quality assessment criteria.
 They also spell out the strengths and weaknesses of the chosen method and the implications for practice and/or future research.
 Familiarise yourself with the process and the standard.

 Finally, you might consider conducting and reporting a substantial audit on a topic relevant to your occupational health practice or the health and safety arrangements of your employer.
-This should meet the general standards of a research dissertation, and should thoroughly evaluate the background literature, formulate a well-defined study question(s), define and employ appropriate methods and measures, include an appropriate statistical analysis, draw sensible conclusions, and propose (and ideally implement and evaluate) suitable follow-on actions and changes of practice.
+This should meet the general standards of a dissertation, and should thoroughly evaluate the background literature, formulate a well-defined study question(s), define and employ appropriate methods and measures, include an appropriate statistical analysis, draw sensible conclusions, and propose (and ideally implement and evaluate) suitable follow-on actions and changes of practice.
 The standard should be no less than that of work submitted in another permissible category.